ndhorton/ls170/ls171/http_request_response/http_request_response_notes.md

 * `3xx` level responses don't indicate errors.
 They are generally used in relation to redirection, and indicate to the client that it must take some additional action in order to complete the request.
 For instance, the server might be set up to redirect all `http` requests to `https`; the `301` response would include a `Location` header which tells the client where it can now find the resource it originally requested, and if the client is a browser it would automatically issue a new request to the location indicated in the `Location` header.
 In this situation, the server will often avoid closing the TCP connection, and rather sets the connection to `keep-alive`, since the server expects another request as a result of the `301` response
 * `4xx` level response codes indicate an error or issue on the client side, i.e. with the request.
 A `404` error is a general indication that the requested resource does not exist.
 * `5xx` level responses indicate an error on the server.
 The most common `5xx` response is `500` indicating an internal server error. `5xx` responses usually are outside the control of the requesting software.

+6:3 **<u>HTTP: Past, Present, and Future</u>**

+**HTTP/0.9**

+* Released in 1991, the original version of HTTP only received a version number retroactively when HTTP/1.0 was released
+* Sometimes called the "one-line protocol", requests were limited to the GET method and consisted only of the request line/start line
+* For requests, the only method was GET, the path had to be simply the path to the resource on the server (not a full URL) and there was no version specified, e.g. `GET /index.html`
+* A response consisted only of a single hypertext document, with no headers or other meta-data such as status codes or version numbers
+* The end of a response was signified by the server closing the connection

+**HTTP/1.0**

+* Published as an informational RFC, RFC1945, rather than as an official standard
+* Two new HTTP methods were added: `HEAD`, and `POST`
+* The Request-URI portion of the request line could now be a path or an absolute URI
+* The request line now also included the HTTP version number
+* With the `POST` method, requests might now have a body
+* Responses now included the status line, with a status code and status text, as well as the HTTP version used for the response
+* HTTP headers were introduced for both requests and responses
+* `Content-Type` header was a direct response to more varied resources being transmitted (images, for instance) rather than just hypertext files

+**HTTP/1.1**

+* Published as an official standard in RFC2068 in 1997, and then updated as RFC2616 in 1999
+* Sought to resolve ambiguities and interoperability issues in HTTP/1.0
+* Provided performance improvements to better serve more complex web content
+  * Up until this point, HTTP had used a new TCP connection for every request/response cycle
+    * The client would open a TCP connection and send the request, the server would then send the response and close the connection
+    * Web pages had been increasing in complexity such that a page might contain embedded images, CSS stylesheets (1996) and JavaScript files (1995), and these resources needed to be fetched with a separate HTTP request/response cycle meaning another TCP connection
+  * HTTP/1.1 provided connection re-use, where the same TCP connection could be used for making multiple requests (**keepalive** connections)
+    * This reduced the latency involved in multiple unnecessary TCP handshakes
+    * This also permitted pipelining requests (sending multiple requests without waiting for responses)
+  * Cache-control mechanisms were introduced
+* More methods were added: `PUT`, `DELETE`, `TRACE`, and `OPTIONS`

+**HTTP/2**

+* Standardized in 2015
+* Added multiplexing of requests to prevent Head of Line blocking in pipelining (at the Application layer, though TCP HOL blocking can still happen)
+* Added header compression

+**HTTP/3**

+* Adopts the QUIC protocol (built on top of UDP) in place of both TCP and TLS (QUIC essentially incorporates TLS)